tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: I need to think through this more... what do I want to check for in the room?
 			- IDEA: maybe I need to create an attribute alert_anchor that is the obj auto_in_alert_scope needs to check for?
 			- DONE: created alert_anchor and got it working!
-- TBD: should timer be pre or post?
+- IN-PROCE: should timer be pre or post?
+	- IDEA: it makes sense that autos go before Burt...
+	- IDEA: but it feels wrong that the user enters text and then the auto happens and then the user command happens...
+	- IDEA: this feels non-causal... and the user doesn't get to know what the auto did as an input to their command choice
+	- IDEA: instead...
+I think I need a new auto_action() module that runs *before* user input
+	- IDEA: this allows the player to see the auto action before choosing their action... and their action response feels more causal
+	- IDEA: however app_web() calls app_main() *after* getting input... so I can't actually 'auto move' before getting input...
+	- IDEA: so how about going *after* post_action()?
+	- DONE: create auto_action() => works!!
-	- TBD: clean up comments
+- TBD: clean up prints & comments
 - TBD: write up notes for warnings, timers, and auto_scope

 ##########################